mgiulio/smooth-scrolling/article.md

 So, first thing is to monitor the clicks on the in-page links.
 We can do this in two ways, with event delegation or attaching the handler to each relevant link.

-In the first approach, with event delegation, we add our click listener to only one elemnt, namely the document.body.
-In this way, every click event on whatever element of the page will bubble up DOM tree along the branch of its anchestors until it will reach the document body element:
+In the first approach, with event delegation, we add our click listener to only one element, namely the document.body.
+In this way, every click event on whatever element of the page will bubble up DOM tree along the branch of its ancestors until it will reach the document body element:

 ```javascript
 document.body.addEventListener('click', onClick, false);
 ```

 Of course, now in the registered event listener(onClick) the first thing that we have to do is to inspect the target of the incoming click event object  to check that it is relative to an in page link element.
-This can be don ine several ways so we abstract it in an helper function,  isInPageLink().
+This can be don in several ways so we abstract it in an helper function,  isInPageLink().
 We'll have a look at the mechanics of this function in a moment.

-If the incoming click is on an in-page link we stop the event bubbling and prevent the associated default action, the instantaneus scrollbar change to the target destination.
+If the incoming click is on an in-page link we stop the event bubbling and prevent the associated default action, the instantaneous scrollbar change to the target destination.

-Finally we call our jump function, providing it first the hash selector for the target element and then the parameters to configure the desidered animated jump.
+Finally we call our jump function, providing it first the hash selector for the target element and then the parameters to configure the desired animated jump.

 Here's our event handler: